create ⚛️

 export default function Form() {

-const [person, setPerson] = usePersonStore((state) => [
+const person = usePersonStore((state) => state.person)

-function handleFirstNameChange(e) {
+function handleFirstNameChange(e: ChangeEvent<HTMLInputElement>) {

-setPerson({ firstName: e.target.value })
+setPerson({ ...person, firstName: e.target.value })

 }

-function handleLastNameChange(e) {
+function handleLastNameChange(e: ChangeEvent<HTMLInputElement>) {

-setPerson({ lastName: e.target.value })
+setPerson({ ...person, lastName: e.target.value })

 }

-function handleEmailChange(e) {
+function handleEmailChange(e: ChangeEvent<HTMLInputElement>) {

-setPerson({ email: e.target.value })
+setPerson({ ...person, email: e.target.value })

 }